JohnW876/gift-shack/TESTING.md

 Screenshots

-**19. As a shopper, I want to be able to select the quantity of product easily so that I can choose how many I would like to purchase.**
+**24. As a store owner/administrator, I want to be able to edit products so that I can update and make necessary changes to product details.**

 These user's needs are met via:
 * Page/Feature